ssi-anik/docker-builds/README.md

 # docker-builds

-Docker images to remove the redundancy for building the same images multiple times.
+:warning: **DON'T USE IN PRODUCTION [DEV USE ONLY]**

-Check the docker images from https://hub.docker.com/u/sirajul
+Docker images to remove redundancy for building same image in multiple projects.

-**DON'T USE IN PRODUCTION [DEV USE ONLY]**
+Check the docker images from [/u/sirajul](https://hub.docker.com/u/sirajul)